rickellis/ConkyMatic/README.md

 * __Curl__ to download JSON weather data.
 You can install Curl using your preferred package manager.

 * __XFCE Desktop__.
 The script should work regardless of the desktop environment you use.
-However, you'll have to update the __WALLPAPERPATH__ config variable near the top of the __conkymatic.sh__ script with a query that retrieves the wallpaper on your system.
+However, you'll have to update the __WALLPAPER_PATH__ config variable near the top of the __conkymatic.sh__ script with a query that retrieves the wallpaper on your system.

 ## Installation and Usage.
 Just clone the package, update the config variables at the top of __conkymatic.sh__, and run the script.